yujikiriki/yuubin/README.md

 # Features
 * Async email sending using futures
-* Sync email sending
+* Sync email sending for non concurrent scenarios
-* Complete error handling
+* Complete SMTP error handling and reporting
+* Uses the DNS MX record with the highest priority

 # License
 The MIT License (MIT)